 Keeping in the spirit of timocracy, any master/sage with humility would see themselves as a mix of timocracy-aristocracy.
 That really more-so describes a James VI, Alexander the Great, or George Washington, one who is more Commander-in-Chief or General than philosopher King.

 In America our military, President, and deep state is this, and so is a rank-and-file soldier.
 Obviously some positions are at the top of this pyramid.
-And here i’ll note vitally, each sphere is its own pyramid, aristocracy only peaks out of the top, it isn’t like any class (any aspect of the soul, any form) is fully below the others.
+And here I’ll note vitally, each sphere is its own pyramid, aristocracy only peaks out of the top, it isn’t like any class (any aspect of the soul, any form) is fully below the others.
 It is just again, like the charioteer, being reigned in and directed by the higher forms.

-TIP: To rephrase the above, to Plato, a Timocracy is like Sparta.
+To rephrase the above, to Plato, a Timocracy is like Sparta.
 Their currency isn’t money, it is honor and duty.
-They defend liberty and equality, and they defend their producer class oligarchs, but the they themselves are like the Chivalrous Knights of the middle-ages.
+They defend liberty and equality, and they defend their producer class oligarchs, but they themselves are like the Chivalrous Knights of the middle-ages.

 Timocracy descends into oligarchy as the love of money grows and those who have more wealth and property begin to write the laws.
 This by the way is literally what happened in Sparta.
-How prophetic, or probably for the time, observant (Sparta hadn’t made its decent into oligrachy and then defeat at the hands of Rome yet, but happens not too long after Plato’s time).
+How prophetic, or probably for the time, observant (Sparta hadn’t made its descent into oligarchy and then defeat at the hands of Rome yet, but happens not too long after Plato’s time).
 Learn more about Sparta, its government, and its fall to Oligarchy.